NethServer/nethsecurity-docs/flashstart.rst

 If you need to block specific domains and FQDNs you can do it directly from the FlashStart configuration page, just go to the section "Protection"-> "Personal Blacklists" and add them there.

-If you don' have a subscription for FlashStart DNS Filter you can still make it directly on NethSecurity using :ref:`Threat Shield DNS <block_website-section>`.
+If you don' have a subscription for FlashStart DNS Filter you can use the same feature using :ref:`Threat Shield DNS <block_website-section>`.